dessertplanet/DX7-Supercollider/README.md

 * Pressing encoder button loads the currently displayed preset (Asterisk at the left indicates that currently shown preset is loaded)
 * Aux + Encoder button loads a random preset (this can be done many times in short succession)
 * Knobs adjust the currently shown parameters
-* Velocity parameter only affects organelle accordion key input. (all other parameters affect sounds regardless of internal or external control)
-* Changing the polyphony parameter silences all notes, if you ever encounter a preset that drones forever that you need to silence
+* Reverb knob simultaneously controls reverb mix, decay time, damping, and more.
+0% is dry, 100% is ambient insanity
+* Velocity offset affects not only built in accordion keys but MIDI input as well
 * Aux button shows secondary parameters (aux + knob 1 = pitchbend)
 * Aux + Longpress of the encode launches the save menu
     * In save menu selecting a saved preset with the encode button loads it
     * Long pressing the encoder button in the save menu allows you to delete saved presets from this list (they remain in the main list of presets)
+* Polyphony can be set to MONO or POLY at the bottom of the save menu (called "PHONY MODE")
+* Changing the polyphony parameter silences all notes, if you ever encounter a preset that drones forever that you need to silence

 ## Notes to the synthesist